wesovilabs/beyond/README.md

 - Code generation based in AST modifications
 - A mechanism to build golang applications under AOP paradigm.

+## How does Go work?

+Goa is mainly bassed in AST manipulation of our code.
+The steps are:

+1. Take the defined aspects in our code.
+2. Inspect both the functions and methods.
+3. Check which functions and methods match with defined aspects.
+4. From the current AST, It makes the required changes and save the generated code

+The generated code is transparent for us, and this is completely functional.

 # Getting Started

 ## Installation